dhanushka2001/OpenGL-3D-Render-Recorder/README.md

 [^71]: Shane McPhillips, immuv. "glfw window with no title bar" _Stack Overflow_, 23 Mar.
 2022, 11 Jan 2022, [stackoverflow.com/questions/70582321/glfw-window-with-no-title-bar](https://stackoverflow.com/questions/70582321/glfw-window-with-no-title-bar).

 * I wanted to add a GUI as it would make the program more functional and interactive.
 I ended up going with Dear ImGui as it seems to be bloat-free, minimal, and easy to use.
-People have also recommended it as a good GUI to use with OpenGL.
+People have also recommended it as a good GUI to use with OpenGL that works right out of the box.
 [Here](https://www.youtube.com/watch?v=VRwhNKoxUtk)'s a nice tutorial, but I will explain in detail the steps.
 First, you need to download the ZIP file containing the DearImGui code, [here](https://github.com/ocornut/imgui)'s the link to the repository.
 Next, you need to extract these files:

   ```bash
   imgui-master/